King of Jerusalem: House of Boulogne (1099–1118)

-House of Rethel (1118–1153)
+House of Rethel (1118–1152)

-House of Anjou (1153–1205)
+House of Anjou (1152–1205)

-In 1127 Fulk V, Count of Anjou received an embassy from King Baldwin II of Jerusalem.
+In 1127 Fulk V, Count of Anjou, received an embassy from King Baldwin II of Jerusalem.
 Baldwin II had no male heirs but had already designated his daughter Melisende to succeed him.
 Baldwin II wanted to safeguard his daughter's inheritance by marrying her to a powerful lord.
 Fulk was a wealthy crusader and experienced military commander, and a widower.
 His experience in the field would prove invaluable in a frontier state always in the grip of war.

 However, Fulk held out for better terms than mere consort of the Queen; he wanted to be king alongside Melisende.
 Baldwin II, reflecting on Fulk's fortune and military exploits, acquiesced.
 Fulk then resigned his titles to his son Geoffrey and sailed to become King of Jerusalem, where he married Melisende on 2 June 1129.
 Later Baldwin II bolstered Melisende's position in the kingdom by making her sole guardian of her son by Fulk, Baldwin III, born in 1130.

 Fulk and Melisende became joint rulers of Jerusalem in 1131 with Baldwin II's death.
 From the start Fulk assumed sole control of the government, excluding Melisende altogether.
 He favored fellow countrymen from Anjou to the native nobility.
 The other crusader states to the north feared that Fulk would attempt to impose the suzerainty of Jerusalem over them, as Baldwin II had done; but as Fulk was far less powerful than his deceased father-in-law, the northern states rejected his authority.

 In Jerusalem as well, Fulk was resented by the second generation of Jerusalem Christians who had grown up there since the First Crusade.
-These "natives" focused on Melisende's cousin, the popular Hugh II of Le Puiset, count of Jaffa, who was devotedly loyal to the Queen.
+These "natives" focused on Melisende's cousin, the popular Hugh II of Jaffa, who was devotedly loyal to the Queen.
 Fulk saw Hugh as a rival, and in 1134, in order to expose Hugh, accused him of infidelity with Melisende.
 Hugh rebelled in protest and secured himself to Jaffa, allying himself with the Muslims of Ascalon.
 He was able to defeat the army set against him by Fulk, but this situation could not hold.
 The Patriarch interceded in the conflict, perhaps at the behest of Melisende.
 Fulk agreed to peace and Hugh was exiled from the kingdom for three years, a lenient sentence.